-2. Through lightweight training, you can absolutely improve your overall muscles endurance by doing repeated strength workouts.
-Your body is able to work for a longer time with better endurance and feeling less tired.
+2. Through lightweight training, you can absolutely improve your overall muscle endurance by doing repeated strength workouts.
+Your body is able to work for a longer time with better endurance and feels less tired.

-4. Lighter weights enable you to work out on a greater range of motion which in turn boost flexibility and strength, and target particular muscles groups to work to their maximum.
+4. Lighter weights enable you to work out on a greater range of motion which in turn boosts flexibility and strength, and targets particular muscle groups to work to their maximum.